Short-term health plans in Alaska

 - Moda Health Plan Inc.

 It’s not clear, however, whether either of these insurers is actively marketing short-term health insurance plans in Alaska.
-Neither company’s website shows short-term plans for sale in Alaska (Anchorage zip code) as of the fall of 2020.
+Neither company’s website shows short-term plans for sale in Alaska (Anchorage zip code) as of early 2021, and that’s been the case for at least several months (we haven’t seen short-term plans actively marketed in the state since sometime in 2020).

 Some national websites dedicated to short-term health insurance only have fixed indemnity plans available for Alaska; note that fixed indemnity plans are very different from short-term health insurance in terms of plan design, although both types of coverage are considered “excepted benefits,” meaning that they’re not regulated by the ACA.